michaelvail/michaelvail.github.io/README.md

 # Hello world! 👋

 I'm Michael and I come from New York.
-My role in this world changes regularly—but more often than not, I’m a programmer, researcher, writer, or some combination thereof.
+My role in this world shifts like early light—ever-changing, yet cast in familiar hues: programming, research, writing, or some blend of the three.
+Most often, it's fueled by curiosity, the courage to build something extraordinary, and a cup of matcha.

 ## About me